cvc5/cvc5/docs/theories/sequences.rst

     ⟦seq.replace_all⟧(s, src, dst) is the sequence obtained by replacing all the occurrences of src by dst in s, in the order from left to right.
-                                   It equals to s if there is no occurrence.
+                                   It is s if there is no occurrence.

    * (seq.rev (Seq S) (Seq S))